YB221/engage-project/Design.md

 # Design and Workflow

 ## Abstract
 This project was made as a part of MS-engage program 2021.
 The project aims to use WebRTC to provide a peer to peer chat and video conferencing service.
+## Scrum Sprints
+- Sprint 1
+  - Adding Auth
+  - Basic Landing Page
+- Sprint 2
+  - Exploring different services and methods for video call
+  - Setting up Local Controls
+  - Group Video Call
+- Sprint 3
+  - Screen share feature
+  - Remote user controls
+  - UI/UX refreshment
+- Sprint 4
+  - Email Invite feature
+  - Chat Feature
+  - Documentation and Video

 ## Design
 ### Overview
 This is a web app deployed on https://engage-project.herokuapp.com/.
 Build using open-source resources including WebRTC and socket.io as its key ingredients.